 The bastion hosts are highly exposed to the public, and their existence is well-known on the Internet.
 A bastion host is often the first point in the network, right before the firewall.
 It protects the systems behind it.

 Setting up a bastion host may help boost security and safeguard your system when two channels establish an SSH connection.
+Read our tutorial on how to set up a bastion host and 14 best practices to secure bastion host.

 5. Implement firewalls